ckandel/Presentation/README.md

 Thank you everyone who came to this year's Python: Advanced Topics talk!
 Please feel free to reach out to me if you have any questions or recommendations about the presentation-- or Python/arcpy -- at aortego@esri.com.

-# Presentation
-All presentation materials for Esri's 2018 UC, "Python: Advanced Topics".
+This repository contains all of the presentation material for Esri's 2018 UC, "Python: Advanced Topics".
 Please note that all examples were shown using Python 3, but they should work for Python 2 as well.

+In addition, I've included a few links which will help you learn more about Python and arcpy, as well as answers to some of the questions I received.
+Enjoy!

-## Excellent resources for learning Python and ArcPy
+## Resources for learning Python and ArcPy
 https://github.com/AlexArcPy/python-for-gis-progression-path

 ## Installing Jupyter